 - 1. The customer must provide an appropriate start-up circuit (e.g., contactor circuit) for switching on the roots pump simultaneously with, or after, the backing pump. - 2.
 Allow the vacuum pump to warm up with the vacuum flange closed, for approx. 30 minutes prior to the process start.

 The overflow valve is open at the beginning of evacuation in high pressures ranges.
 This protects the Roots pump from overload.
-The overflow valve closes as soon as the differential pressure between the suction side and pressure side reaches or exceeds 75 hPa:
+Above the following differential pressures between the suction and pressure sides, the overflow valve closes: